Ad1thya-R/The-First-Martian/README.md

 Alpha 1.0

-Made with love in Luxembourg, <br />
+Made with love in Luxembourg <br />
 For Luxembourg Tech School A.s.b.l (LTS) <br />
 By <br />
 Leon Liang <br />